San Onofre State Beach Campground

 Reservations for San Onofre State Beach Campground

-Reservations available up to 6 months in advance of arrival date
+Reservations available San Onofre State Beach Campground reservations can be made up to 6 months in advance of arrival date.

 Maximum Vehicle Length: 25 feet